Chust, Uzbekistan: History

 Chust is one of the oldest cities in the Fergana Valley.
 Archaeological studies conducted in 1953, 1957, 1959, and 1961 found items dating back to the late Bronze/early Iron age in the area corresponding to present-day Chust.
 First scientific information about Chust can be found in A. F. Middendor's Ocherki o Ferganskoy doline (Essays About the Fergana Valley) which was published in St. Petersburg in 1882.
-According to local linguists, the word "chust" is a Persian word meaning "fast."

 In the Middle Ages, Chust became a fortress.
 Babur's father Umar Shaikh Mirza II made Chust his residence in 1480.
 In the 16th century, the city consisted of several small fortresses.
 Later, a wall surrounding these fortresses was built.
 In 1882, the walls of the fortress were destroyed and the city started to expand.
 Over time, Chust became an industrial center.

 Following the Russian expansion into Central Asia, new factories were built in Chust.
 In 1912, there were six cotton mills and one leather factory in Chust.
 The town was made the administrative center of the newly created Chust District in 1926.
 Chust received a city status in 1969.

 Chust received city status in 1937.